 Abuse – Describes provider practices that are inconsistent with sound fiscal, business, or medical practices, and result in:

-It also includes recipient practices that result in unnecessary cost to the Medicaid and Medicare program.
-Abuse is similar to fraud except that there is no requirement to prove or demonstrate that abusive acts were committed knowingly, willfully and intentionally.
+It also includes recipient practices that result in unnecessary costs to the Medicaid and Medicare program.
+Abuse is similar to fraud except that there is no requirement to prove or demonstrate that abusive acts were committed knowingly, willfully, and intentionally.

 Every year billions of dollars are improperly spent because of FWA.
 It affects everyone – including you.
 This training will help you detect, correct, and prevent FWA.
 You are part of the solution.
 Combating FWA is everyone’s responsibility!
 As an individual who provides health or administrative services for Medicare enrollees, every action you take potentially affects Medicare enrollees, the Medicare Program, or the Medicare Trust Fund.

 All Part C and D first tier, downstream, related entities (FDR), including Medicare Advantage organization (MAO) who administer the Part D drug benefit or provide health care services to Medicare Advantage enrollees.